Beyond the Tour: Finding the Secret Julie's Meadow and Sound of Music Filming Locations

 Schloss Leopoldskron: A Palace Built on Expropriation

-The rococo façade of Schloss Leopoldskron, used as the lakeside terrace of the von Trapp villa, has a history far more severe than the film's frivolity suggests.
-Prince-Archbishop Leopold Firmian's construction was funded directly from the expulsion of Salzburg's Protestant population in 1731-32, a brutal episode detailed in historian Christopher Friedrichs' 1995 work, Urban Politics in Early Modern Europe.
-The palace's subsequent role as the home of the Salzburg Global Seminar is noted in that institution's own published annals from the 1950s.
+That gorgeous rococo façade of Schloss Leopoldskron - you know, the one used as the lakeside terrace of the von Trapp villa - has a backstory that's a lot heavier than the film's frolicking suggests.
+Prince-Archbishop Leopold Firmian paid for its construction with money squeezed directly from the expulsion of Salzburg's Protestant population back in 1731-32.
+It's a brutal bit of history detailed in historian Christopher Friedrichs' 1995 work, Urban Politics in Early Modern Europe.

 |